xiaodongliang/Forge-Test-Harness-Node.js/README.md

 ## Description

-This harness mainly for test endpoints or workflow of Data Management, Derivative, and Forge Viewer.
-It is based on the skeleton from the tutorial: https://github.com/Developer-Autodesk/viewer-javascript-tutorial
+This harness mainly for demoing how Forge MD extacts model data

 ## Setup